 "If you think someone is at risk for a suicide attempt ask them about it and don't be afraid to ask the specific questions of do you have a plan, do you have the means to do it," said clinical psychologist, Dr. Gregory Jones.

 The scare comes at a time when attention is focused on suicide prevention after two celebrities chef Anthony Bourdain and Designer Kate Spade were found dead — both from an apparent suicide.

-The situation was dire to say the least, but the outcome was the best case scenario.
-The woman is undergoing a psychiatric evaluation at a nearby hospital.
+The situation was certainly dire, but the outcome was the best case scenario.
+The woman is now undergoing a psychiatric evaluation at a nearby hospital.